agile-france/site-2011/README.md

 * http://github.com/jnicklas/capybara

 ### run them!
-for unit test and cukes, do

-		AUTOFEATURE=true bundle exec autotest
+There is no automated runner

-or for one shot
+for one shot

     cucumber feature/this-one-is-red.feature
 or